Bengali language: Geographical distribution

-The Bengali language is native to the region of Bengal, which comprises the present-day nation of Bangladesh and the Indian state of West Bengal.

 Geographical distribution of the Bengali language in the world.

-Besides the native region it is also spoken by the Bengalis living in Tripura, southern Assam and the Bengali population in the Indian union territory of Andaman and Nicobar Islands.
+Besides the native region, it is also spoken by the Bengalis living in Tripura, southern Assam and the union territory of Andaman and Nicobar Islands.
 Bengali is also spoken in the neighbouring states of Odisha, Bihar, and Jharkhand, and sizeable minorities of Bengali speakers reside in Indian cities outside Bengal, including Delhi, Mumbai, Thane, Varanasi, and Vrindavan.
 There are also significant Bengali-speaking communities in the Middle East, the United States, Singapore, Malaysia, Australia, Canada, the United Kingdom, and Italy.

 Official status

 The 3rd article of the Constitution of Bangladesh states Bengali to be the sole official language of Bangladesh.
 The Bengali Language Implementation Act, 1987, made it mandatory to use Bengali in all records and correspondences, laws, proceedings of court and other legal actions in all courts, government or semi-government offices, and autonomous institutions in Bangladesh.
 It is also the de facto national language of the country.

-In India, Bengali is one of the 23 official languages.
+In India, Bengali is one of the 22 official languages.
 It is the official language of the Indian states of West Bengal, Tripura and in Barak Valley of Assam.
 Bengali has been a second official language of the Indian state of Jharkhand since September 2011.

 In Pakistan, Bengali is a recognised secondary language in the city of Karachi mainly spoken by stranded Bengalis of Pakistan.
 The Department of Bengali in the University of Karachi (established by East Pakistani politicians before Independence of Bangladesh) also offers regular programs of studies at the Bachelors and at the Masters levels for Bengali Literature.

 The national anthems of both Bangladesh (Amar Sonar Bangla) and India (Jana Gana Mana) were written in Bengali by the Bengali Nobel laureate Rabindranath Tagore.
 Notuner Gaan known as "Chol Chol Chol" is Bangladesh's national march, written by The National Poet Kazi Nazrul Islam in Bengali in 1928.
 It was adopted as the national marching song by the Bangladeshi government in 1972.
 Additionally, the first two verses of Vande Mataram, a patriotic song written in Bengali by Bankim Chandra Chatterjee, was adopted as the "national song" of India in both the colonial period and later in 1950 in independent India.
 Furthermore, it is believed by many that the national anthem of Sri Lanka (Sri Lanka Matha) was inspired by a Bengali poem written by Rabindranath Tagore, while some even believe the anthem was originally written in Bengali and then translated into Sinhala.

 In 2009, elected representatives in both Bangladesh and West Bengal called for Bengali to be made an official language of the United Nations.